philippkeller/blog-random-howtos/tools/README-backlink-profile-posts.md

 Use this when creating a backlink-supporting post on `howto.philippkeller.com` for a customer who needs a second domain linking to third-party profile/resource pages.

+Keep the post very short and natural, like the existing `Affiliate program backl.io` post:

+- use a normal blog title, usually just the product or company name
+- do not put "links", "profile", "footprint", or similar SEO wording in the title
+- write one short paragraph about the company/product
+- write one short sentence that naturally includes the requested URLs
+- avoid generic framing like "public footprint", "public trail", "useful related links", or "secondary pages"

 The input should be:

 - founder name